riboseinc/jekyll-theme-open-project/CI_OPS.md

 # Setting up the site with continuous delivery via Gitlab CI and AWS

-This summarizes a simple CD setup with single branch (master) mapping to production server, with auto-build static site served from S3 bucket.
+This summarizes a simple CD setup with single branch (master) mapping to production server, with auto-built static site served from S3 bucket.

 ## Results